IFRA-Cranfield/IFRA_ConveyorBelt/README.md

 # ======= CITE OUR WORK ======= #
 # You can cite our work with the following statement:
-# IFRA-Cranfield (2023) Gazebo-ROS2 Conveyor Belt Plugin.
+# IFRA-Cranfield (2023) Gazebo-ROS 2 Conveyor Belt Plugin.
 URL: https://github.com/IFRA-Cranfield/IFRA_ConveyorBelt.

 -->